-Largemouth bass ranging in size from 5 to 21 inches in total length were collected in moderate abundance.
-The length distribution of largemouth bass (Figure 2) reveals the presence of bass over a wide range of size classes.
-This represents significant improvement from 2011, most likely the result of improved bass harvest, adding structure, and introduction of threadfin shad.
+Largemouth bass ranging in size from 4 to 22 inches in total length were collected in moderate abundance.
+The length distribution of largemouth bass (Figure 3) reveals the presence of bass over a wide range of size classes.
+This represents a slight improvement from 2018, most likely the result of an established threadfin shad population.
+The larger bass collected from Lake Lure were individually tagged with an identification number so their growth can be monitored (refer to the Tagged Fish Data section of the report).

-The average relative weight of adult bass in our most recent sample additionally reflects a slight decrease over 2011.
-This year's average relative weight was 81, as compared to 2011, 89 (Figure 4).
-Largemouth bass 14 inches and smaller represent the primary targets for harvest over the coming months.
+The average relative weight of adult bass in our most recent sample additionally reflects little change over 2018.
+This year's average relative weight was 86, as compared to 2018, 89 (Figure 4).
+However, the average relative weight of bass measuring 10"-16" is considerably higher than from 2018.
+This is most likely due to their preference for threadfin shad at that size, Largemouth bass 14 inches and smaller represent the primary targets for harvest over the coming months.